dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 **Setting up Passwordless SSH for LDAP**

-Once user accounts are created, admins can enable passwordless SSH for users to run HPC jobs.
+Once user accounts are created, admins can enable passwordless SSH for users to run HPC jobs on the cluster nodes.

-.. note:: Ensure that the control plane can reach the designated LDAP server
+.. note:: Ensure that the control plane can reach the designated LDAP server.

 To customize your setup of passwordless ssh, input parameters in ``input/passwordless_ssh_config.yml``